The highest-paid Victoria's Secret models who have ruled the runway

 She received an honorary doctorate from the University for the Creative Arts in 2022.
 She continues to dominate the runways and has appeared in campaigns for Versace, Ralph Lauren, Vivienne Westwood, Chanel and Yves Saint Laurent.
 In 2023 alone, Campbell has walked for Alexander McQueen, Schiaparelli and Off-White, while fronting Fendi’s Peekaboo campaign — no wonder she is one of the world’s highest-paid models.

-According to Celebrity Net Worth, she has a net worth of USD 80 million.
+According to Celebrity Net Worth, she has a net worth of USD 80 million (INR 664 crore approx.).

 Alessandra Ambrosio